RNF4

 RING finger protein 4 is a protein that in humans is encoded by the RNF4 gene.

 The protein encoded by this gene contains a RING finger domain and acts as a transcription factor.
 This protein has been shown to interact with, and inhibit the activity of, TRPS1, a transcription suppressor of GATA-mediated transcription.
 Transcription repressor ZNF278/PATZ1 is found to interact with this protein, and thus reduce the enhancement of androgen receptor-dependent transcription mediated by this protein.
 Studies of the mouse and rat counterparts suggested a role of this protein in spermatogenesis.

 Interactions

 RNF4 has been shown to interact with TCF20, PATZ1 and Androgen receptor.
+RNF4 has been shown to be responsible for the degradation of the Werner syndrome helicase in MSI-H cells after WRN inhibition.